Events

 decimal | decimal |

-Tools and services you can use to move data to Azure Storage:
+You can use the following tools and services to move data to Azure Storage:

 You might need to prepare and clean the data in your storage account before loading it into dedicated SQL pool.
-Data preparation can be performed while your data is in the source, as you export the data to text files, or after the data is in Azure Storage.
-It is easiest to work with the data as early in the process as possible.
+Data preparation can be performed while your data is in the source, as you export the data to text files, or after the data is in Azure storage.
+It's easiest to work with the data as early in the process as possible.

 Before you can load data, you need to define external tables in your data warehouse.
 PolyBase uses external tables to define and access the data in Azure Storage.
 An external table is similar to a database view.
 The external table contains the table schema and points to data that is stored outside the data warehouse.

 Defining external tables involves specifying the data source, the format of the text files, and the table definitions.
-What follows are the T-SQL syntax topics that you'll need:
+What follows are the T-SQL syntax topics that you need:

 Once the external objects are defined, you need to align the rows of the text files with the external table and file format definition.
 The data in each row of the text file must align with the table definition.
 To format the text files: